 - Mix one-part Pure Tung Oil to one-part Citrus Solvent.
 By mixing the two products, you boost the absorption of the oil into the wood.

-- Sand your butcher block, up to 220 grit, to create an even surface for Pure Tung Oil application.
+- Sand your butcher block, up to 220 fine grit sandpaper, to create an even surface for Pure Tung Oil application.
 During the sanding process, be sure to buff out any scratches, and pay special attention to duller areas.

 - Wipe the surface down with a tack cloth to remove any dust and debris.